 -Give Parents a Break Childcare - The purpose of this program is to offer eligible families a few hours break from the stresses of parenting because of the unique stress due to the nature of military life—deployments, remote tours, extended working hours, etc. For more information check out the Give Parents a Break section on our Child Development Centers page.

 -Child Care for PCS Program - The Child Care for PCS Program is intended to provide assistance for families in the process of a PCS move.
 The Air Force Aid Society will pay up to 20 hours of child care (per child) in certified Family Child Care homes on Hill AFB and off base locations.
+Check out the Family Child Care page for more information about their services.

 -Bundles for Babies - The Bundles for Babies class teaches parents basic parenting skills, as well as essential financial skills to help them budget for their new baby – from birth to college.
 After completing the class, eligible parents will receive a gift card from AFAS to help purchase some of baby’s first essentials.
 Schedule